 There are 4 main actions you can do to eliminate drowsy and distracted driving.

-During this webinar, Don Osterberg, former Senior Vice President of Safety, Security and Driving Training for Schneider, will share how you can eliminate drowsy and distracted driving in your fleet.
+During this on-demand webinar, Don Osterberg, former Senior Vice President of Safety, Security and Driving Training for Schneider, will share how you can eliminate drowsy and distracted driving in your fleet.
 He will be joined by Jeff Griswold, Director of Product Management for Omnitracs, to share how technology can empower drivers with in-cab insights, and managers can track the success of the program.

-During this webinar, you’ll learn how:
+During this on-demand webinar, you’ll learn how:

 Leadership can help prevent drowsy and distracted driving